joepietrzyk/better-share-button/README.md

 It's not available in the Firefox Add-ons store yet, but will be if version 1.0.0 is ever released.

 1. Download the latest release from the [Releases](https://github.com/joepietrzyk/better-share-button/releases) page.
+2. Go to `about:debugging`
+3. Click "This Firefox"
+4. Click "Load Temporary Add-on..."
+5. Select the extension from your downloads

 # Development